steffengraber/nest-jsclient/README.md

     bash ./src/start.sh <nest-install-directory>

-Of course you need the latest NEST installed
+Of course you need the latest NEST installed.

 Start Firefox (e.g.) with Examples
 ---------------------------